 The deciding factor turned out to be a USA Today poll, where readers were encouraged to phone in their votes for the most deserving city.
 The response was overwhelming — the largest response ever to a newspaper phone-in poll — and it was also incredibly one-sided: Cleveland garnered 110,000 votes, and in second place was Memphis with a paltry 7,200.
 That level of enthusiasm by the people of Cleveland — the rock music lovers who already recognized their town as the rock and roll capital — tipped the scales.

-It took another nine years, but the Hall of Fame building — a visually dramatic structure on Cleveland’s lakefront — opened in September 1995, with a spectacular all-star rock concert at the old Cleveland Municipal Stadium next door featuring dozens of the biggest names in the business.
+It took another nine years, but the Hall of Fame building — a visually dramatic structure (designed by I.M.
+Pei) on Cleveland’s lakefront — opened in 1995, with a spectacular all-star rock concert at the now-razed Cleveland Stadium next door, featuring dozens of the biggest names in the business.
 It was, and continues to be, a huge victory for Cleveland and its connection to rock and roll.

 Probably the definitive and certainly most exhaustive book about Cleveland’s rock credentials and history is Deanna Adams’s 600-page Rock ‘n’ Roll and the Cleveland Connection, (Kent State University Press, 2002).
 Sprinkled with vintage photos and brimming over with quotes from most of the key figures in Cleveland’s rock music scene, the book is a fascinating read for any Cleveland rock fan and, indeed, for any fan of rock music history anywhere.